 “Just to hear ‘heart failure’ was really scary,” Campbell said.
 Ultrasound imaging revealed that his heart had swollen to the size of a football – three times its normal size – and that his mitral valve was frozen in the open position.
 This completely disrupted his heart’s ability to pump, causing 70% of his blood to back up into his lungs.
 In turn, this regurgitation stretched his veins to the point of bursting, filled his body with fluids, and endangered his kidney.

 With little time to lose, Campbell was scheduled for surgery as soon as possible – in this case, the minimum time necessary to identify and stabilize a host of complicating factors.
-“This wasn’t just a high-risk case; this was a prohibitive-risk case,” said Dr. Dimosthenis Pandis, Assistant Professor of Cardiac Surgery at Mount Sinai’s Icahn School of Medicine, who “Most hospitals would decline to do the surgery, saying that even if he survived the operation itself, the post-surgical mortality risk was too high.”
+“This wasn’t just a high-risk case; this was a prohibitive-risk case,” said Dr. Dimosthenis Pandis, Assistant Professor of Cardiovascular Surgery at the Icahn School of Medicine at Mount Sinai, “Most hospitals would decline to do the surgery, saying that even if he survived the operation itself, the post-surgical mortality risk was too high.”

 But Campbell had gotten lucky.
 Cardiologists at Mount Sinai’s ER knew that the hospital’s heart surgeons were global leaders in mitral repair, and could undertake with a higher probability of success than most.
 Greater probability, however, is not the same thing as certainty, and the night before his surgery, Campbell’s referring cardiologist called his surgeon, Dr. Ahmed El-Eshmawi, asking: would a total heart transplant be safer?

 In complex cases, imaging can be inconclusive.
 Despite that, Dr. El-Eshmawi said he was confident in his diagnosis and felt that replacing the valve – not the entire heart – offered Campbell the best chance of survival.